Welcome to Vientiane, Laos, Travel Guide, Hotels, Things to do, Places to Visit for your Holidays!!!

 Before getting into the many aspects of why this is such a great city to visit, it is important to understand the history of Vientiane first.
 This will help you to understand why this is such a spectacular area to visit, and why so many different cultures have played a part in the maturity and growth of the country of Laos.

 The history behind the city of Vientiane the history behind the city of is one steeped in mythology.
 According to the Laotian epic tale Phra Lak Phra Lam, Prince Thattaradtha founded the city that later became known as the Lao kingdom of Muong Inthaptha Maha Nakhone.
 He founded this area because according to the legend he was denied the throne in favor of his younger brother.
-As a result, he went across to the Western banks of the Mekong River where he founded Udon Thani, which became present-day Thailand.
+As a result, he went across to the Western banks of the Koh Rong River where he founded Udon Thani, which became present-day Thailand.

 According to the legend, Thattaradtha was then told to found the city on the eastern bank which became known as Maha Thani Si Phan Phao.
 Over time this became the present day Vientiane.

 Whether there is any basis in fact to the legend no one is sure.
 The earliest recognized civilization in the area dates back to the 11th century when the Khmer Empire ruled the area and built a Hindu temple at the location.
 It is believed that a short time later, Lao and Thai people entered into Southeast Asia from southern China and they either killed or ran off the Khmer people that lived in the area.
 This is how Lao people first entered into the region.